Parry-Zhuo/DeliberatePracticeTimer/README.md

 Key Features:

-**Goal Setting**: Users can define clear objectives for each practice period, ensuring each session is purpose-driven.
+Goal Setting: Users can define clear objectives for each practice period, ensuring each session is purpose-driven.

-**Feedback Mechanism**: After each session, the app prompts users to reflect and record what was learned and identify areas for further improvement, reinforcing the learning process.
+Feedback Mechanism: After each session, the app prompts users to reflect and record what was learned and identify areas for further improvement, reinforcing the learning process.

-**Focus Enhancer**: An optional Tick-Tock sound feature can be activated to help maintain concentration throughout the session.
+Focus Enhancer: An optional Tick-Tock sound feature can be activated to help maintain concentration throughout the session.

-**Time Logging**: A straightforward start/stop timer helps track the duration of each study session.
+Time Logging: A straightforward start/stop timer helps track the duration of each study session.

-**Distraction Logging**: Users can log instances of distractions, categorizing them by short and long interruptions, to better understand and manage their focus.
+Distraction Logging: Users can log instances of distractions, categorizing them by short and long interruptions, to better understand and manage their focus.

-**Contentment Assessment**: Post-session, users rate their satisfaction with the study period, aiding in emotional and educational reflection.
+Contentment Assessment: Post-session, users rate their satisfaction with the study period, aiding in emotional and educational reflection.

+All data will automatically be uploaded onto an excel sheet that is connected to the cloud.
+Allowing for users to reflect.
 All data will automatically be uploaded onto an excel sheet that is connected to the cloud.
 Allowing for users to reflect.

 ![image](https://github.com/user-attachments/assets/220ecf08-aea3-4937-8232-1d27b97b084d)